maratai/craftery/audio_music/musical_instruments.md

 - viola, middle school and high school orchestra.
 I'm ten years out of practice as my student instrument was a flood casualty.

 # Musical Instrument Inventory
-- **Accordion** inherited from in-laws, who inherited it from an older German friend of the family.
-I need to fix the leather strap, which has rotted off, and is likely older than I am.
+- **Accordion** inherited from in-laws, who inherited it from an older German friend of the family; it came over to the USA from Germany.
+I need to fix the leather strap, which has rotted off, and is almost certainly older than I am.
 The accordion itself is in great shape!
 - **Bugle**, secondhand off eBay solely for the purposes of finding out in person about "embouchure."
 (Mine's nonexistent but I come from piano + strings!)
 - **Chord zither**, a German example modified with chromatic major/minor modulators by an abbey in France.
 (Having trouble looking up the name of the abbey in Etsy's purchase history - [GrantsEmporium](https://www.etsy.com/shop/GrantsEmporium), superb service from that seller.)
 - **Classical guitar**.
 I got it on sale at Guitar Center because I was the first person in *years* who'd come in asking after a classical guitar!
 Nice to have a full-size one despite my small hands; my former classical guitar (flood casualty) was a 3/4 and the difference in tone is palpable.